psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 See Land of Youth or hither speed.

 CXV.
-" A third time now I thee implore
+"A third time now I thee implore
 And beg thee sore thy seat to hold,
 Or else at once thy strength shall go,
-And thou shalt grow both blind and old !
+And thou shalt grow both blind and old!

 CXVI.
-" 'Tis woe to me, Oisín, to see
+"'Tis woe to me, Oisín, to see
 How thou canst be so anxious-soul'd
 About green Erin, changed for aye —
 For past's the day of the Fenians bold.